evelynasmith/BrockLibraryNowandThen/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

+{% include feature/jumbotron.html %}

+# About The Gallery
-## Brock Library Now and Then is our way of celebrating Brock University's Six Decades.
+Brock Library Now and Then is our way of celebrating Brock University's Six Decades.
 Take a walk around the James A. Gibson Library and the Map, Data, GIS Library and view photos of students and spaces over the years.